 Mr Chong, 55, has overseen a host of changes at Certis CISCO as its CEO since the former statutory board was privatised under Singapore’s investment firm Temasek Holdings in 2005.
 The company, which added the name “Certis” to its brand in 2007, pulled in revenue of $1.2 billion in its latest financial year to March 31, four times that of the $323 million in 2008.

-“We have evolved over the years,” he says.
+“We have evolved over the years,” he said.
 “We’re now more of what we call a security-plus company, so we invest a lot in our people, building up, training people, and putting a purpose and passion behind what they do...
 That’s where we have been investing a lot of our money.
 Obviously, we invest a lot of money in technology, too, because having the right tools to do the job is very important.”